-The Associate Director manages learning and organizational development functions for the 270+ member Division of Development and the Jimmy Fund and will be responsible for developing robust training programs to ensure employee engagement through targeted professional development sessions.
+The Associate Director manages learning and organizational development functions for the 270+ member Division of Philanthropy and will be responsible for developing robust training programs to ensure employee engagement through targeted professional development sessions.
 The Associate Director will ensure that all employees have a thorough understanding of their role, how it fits into their team, and how their responsibilities impact the entire division to help achieve the goals.
 The Associate Director will be a resource for the entire staff and will conduct ongoing training for all skill levels.

 Embody Dana-Farber’s Core Values: Impact; Excellence; Compassion & Respect; and Discovery every day.
 Add value to the Dana-Farber community by seeking opportunities to collaborate across the Institute.
 Foster an ethical, positive, results-oriented culture founded on open communication.